 Another important note is the possibility of secondhand exposure, also known as “take-home” exposure.

-When it comes to secondhand exposure, asbestos fibers settle on construction workers’ clothing or shoes and are released into the air once they arrive home.
-This puts the construction worker’s family at risk for asbestos exposure, too.
+With secondhand exposure, asbestos fibers settle on construction workers’ clothing or shoes and are released into the air once they arrive home.
+This can put the construction worker’s family at risk for asbestos exposure, too.

 Help for Construction Workers & Their Families

-It does not matter how much asbestos exposure occurred.
+It doesn’t matter how much or how little asbestos exposure occurred.
 Any level of exposure increases one’s risk of developing asbestos-related diseases.